isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

-   Even though it is not required to include the ``ha-server-name`` user context parameters in the branch servers, we recommend including them nevertheless.
+   Even though it is not required to include the ``ha-server-name`` user context parameters in the branch servers, we recommend including them.
 The servers fetch all leases from the partners during the database synchronization.
 If the subnets are not explicitly associated with the relationship, the branch server inserts all fetched leases from the central server (including those from other relationships) into its database.
 Specifying ``ha-server-name`` parameter for